Warbo/chriswarbo-net/projects/nixos/asv_benchmarking.md

 `os.getenv("SOME_VAR")`, and any binaries defined by our project will be in `PATH`.

-If use the second config, then `bench-env.nix` will need to take an argument and use it to look up `ourProject`:
+If we use the second config, then `bench-env.nix` will need to take an argument and use it to look up `ourProject`:

     with import <nixpkgs> {};
     args: runCommand "benchmark-env"